A Singapore Government Agency Website How to identify

 Singapore University of Technology and Design (SUTD)

-SUTD offers a multi-disciplinary human-centric curriculum focused on Design with degree programmes that cut across engineering and architecture disciplines.
-SUTD's unique East and West academic programmes incorporate elements of innovation, entrepreneurship, design thinking and local and international industry collaborations.
+SUTD offers a multi-disciplinary design-centric curriculum with degree programmes that cut across engineering and architecture disciplines.

 The Graduate Employment Survey (GES) is jointly conducted by NUS, NTU, SMU, SUTD, SIT and SUSS annually to survey the employment conditions of graduates about 6 months after their final examinations.
 Results for individual AUs can be found in the respective pages above.

-The combined outcomes of NUS, NTU, SMU and SUSS by course clusters can be found in the GES 2023 report for the 4 universities (273kb).
+The combined outcomes of NUS, NTU, SMU, SUTD, SIT and SUSS by course clusters can be found in the GES 2023 report for the 6 universities (245kb).

-• Given the small graduating cohort, SUTD will conduct a survey in November 2024 where it will include graduates from both the 2023 and 2024 batches — the results of which will be reported alongside the Joint AU 2024 GES results in February 2025.
+• Given the small graduating cohort, SUTD will conduct a combined survey in November 2024, including graduates from both the 2023 and 2024 batches.
+The results of this survey will be reported alongside the Joint AU 2024 GES results in February 2025.

 Visit the Data.gov.sg website for previous GES results.